Kyle Isbel Player Props: Royals vs. Mariners

-Kyle Isbel -- with a slugging percentage of .447 in his past 10 games, including four extra-base hits -- will be in action for the Kansas City Royals against the Seattle Mariners, with Logan Gilbert on the hill, on August 14 at 8:10 PM ET.
+Kyle Isbel -- 1-for-4 in his most recent game -- will be in action for the Kansas City Royals against the Seattle Mariners, with Emerson Hancock on the hill, on August 15 at 8:10 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his last appearance against the Cardinals.
+In his previous game he had a one-hit showing (1-for-4) against the Mariners.

 Kyle Isbel Game Info & Props vs. the Mariners